Farr Out Wellness

 How will I feel after the massage or bodywork session?

 Most people feel very relaxed.
-Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
+Over time, many experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.

 What are the benefits of massage and bodywork?